Here is my complete resume. Resumes by technology are available for

 I have implemented software development good practices, such as measuring test code coverage (with codecov.io), implementing automated integration tests, automatic warning detection on Git commits (with pylint).

 At the end of 2015, I left the Orange group to work as a Freelance:

-- Since September 2016 I am XML and Java expert at Editons Lefebvre Sarrut.
+- From September 2016 to January 2018 (17 months), I have been XML and Java expert at Editons Lefebvre Sarrut.
 During this mission, I have conducted following projects:

 - Transformation from old Dalloz encyclopedia format to the new DTD (XML and XSLT 2.0).